Dheuster/CompanionPortraitEnabler/README.md

        - After Creating an account it will likely attempt to download the latest Unity Editor (Note the year in the download).
 Select the option to choose another version and point it to the one you downloaded above.
 IE: **"C:\Program Files\Unity\Editor\Unity.exe**
        - It will prompt you to get a license and ask you to agree to the terms of service.
 Once you agree, You can close Unity Hub and run Unity 2019.4.26f.1 using the Start Menu.
    * Open the project associated with this git clone project.
-       - (From Unity) Open ->  Find and open the "NPCCustomPortraitEnabler" directory.
+       - (From Unity) Open ->  Find and open the "CompanionPortraitEnabler" directory.
 You should see the Assets folder when you click Open
        - A Warning will likely pop up.
 Scroll down to the "Installs" Area and check the radio box next to 2019.4.26f1
        - Click _**Open with 2019.4.26f1_**
        - When it prompts you to change editor version, select _**Change Version**_